-- Once your surgical tape has been removed at 3 weeks, the nurses will apply a white Fixomull/Hypafix tape to all your scars.
-The tapes can be showered and pat dry (with or without the assistance of a hair dryer).
+- Once your surgical tape has been removed at 3 weeks, the nurses will apply Fixomull/Hypafix tape to all your scars.
+The tapes can be showered and pat dry (or with the assistance of a hair dryer).
 The tape need to be changed weekly for 4 weeks. - If you notice any oozing or breakdown of your scars while changing your tape, please contact the rooms.
-These could be signs associated with healing problems, fluid collection or fat necrosis - although not detrimental, will need to be managed appropriately to minimise scarring and prevent infection. - You can start massaging along the scar (over the white tape) at 3 weeks if all areas are intact with no breakdown.
+These could be signs associated with healing problems, fluid collection or fat necrosis although not detrimental in the long term, it will need to be managed appropriately to minimise scarring and prevent infection. - You can start massaging along the scar (over the Fixomull tape) at 4 weeks.
 Use your fingers or thumb, press firmly and massage in a rotating motion along the scar.
 It should only take approximately 5 minutes, using both hands starting at both edges of the scar.
-Regular massage at least 5-6 times a day is recommended for 3 months.
-Your nurses will demonstrate this for you at your visit. - If you find that your scar is still quite lumpy and red at 8 weeks (when the taping has finished), it may be worth investing in a tube of silicone gel from your chemist.
+Regular massage at least 5-6 times a day is recommended for 3 months. - You can start gently massage your breasts after 4 weeks, with the flat of your palm, start gentle, working to firm massage as tolerated. - If you find that your scar is still quite lumpy and red at 8 weeks (when the Fixomull tape has finished), it may be worth investing in a tube of silicone gel from your chemist.
 Smear a coat of gel on your scars twice a day.
 Continue with massage over the gel coating 5-6 times during the day.
-This is effective to assist with modifying scars if used for at least 2 months and up to 6 months after surgery. - Please do not hesitate to contact the rooms and make an appointment to see either Dr Vrtik or our experienced nurses if you have any concerns about your scars at any stage.
+This is effective on modifying scars if used for at least 2 months and up to 6 months after surgery. - Please do not hesitate to contact the rooms and make an appointment to see either Dr Vrtik or our experienced nurses if you have any concerns about your scars at any stage.

-What to Expect after an Abdominoplasty:
+What to Expect after a TRAM Reconstruction: